-We’ll install attractive fencing around the vegetable garden adding welded wire mesh to the bottom two feet burying twelve inches below the surface, and bending another foot into an L-shape extending outward.
+We’ll install attractive fencing around the vegetable garden adding welded wire mesh to the bottom two feet burying twelve inches below the surface and bending another foot into an L-shape extending outward.
 Adding a 20-inch forty-five-degree overhang on top of the fence will prevent climbers or jumpers such as fox.

 Then there are electrical fences to consider.
-As it turns out, devices that shine lights or squirt water can be useful, which brings a memory of a few years back hearing chilling screeching that went on and on in the wee hours one winter’s night.
+As it turns out, devices that shine lights or squirt water can be helpful, which brings a memory of a few years back hearing chilling screeching that went on and on in the wee hours one winter’s night.

 What a ruckus!